PolymathicAI/the_well/datasets/rayleigh_benard_uniform/README.md

 # Rayleigh-Bénard convection

-**One line description of the data:** 2D horizontally-periodic Rayleigh-Benard convection.
+**One line description of the data:** 2D horizontally-periodic Rayleigh-Benard convection on uniform grid.

 **Longer description of the data:**
 Rayleigh-Bénard convection involves fluid dynamics and thermodynamics, seen in a horizontal fluid layer heated from below, forming convective cells due to a temperature gradient.
 With the lower plate heated and the upper cooled, thermal energy creates density variations, initiating fluid motion.
 This results in Bénard cells, showcasing warm fluid rising and cool fluid descending.
 The interplay of buoyancy, conduction, and viscosity leads to complex fluid motion, including vortices and boundary layers.